uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 For the biannual ARCHive format analysis, the department spreadsheets will be in the Teams folder for this year's Format Analysis, in the "Department Format Reports" folder.
 Save the narrative reports here as well.

+## Formatting Guide

+In all visualizations, use these guidelines for a more readable result.

+- Title: bold and change font to black.
+Move the box closer to the image if there is too much white space.
+- All other font: size 11, black (if on white background) or white (if on pie chart)
+- Colors for levels:
+   - No_Match: Blue
+   - High_Risk: Dark Red
+   - Moderate_Risk: Orange
+   - Low_Risk: Green
+- Crop the image after pasting it into the narrative report to remove extra white space.

 ### Overview

 Update the date with the date that the ARCHive format report was downloaded for this analysis.